Blocked nasal passages, inflammation, or mucus thickness often prevent effective nose blowing.

 When you blow your nose, you create positive pressure inside your nasal cavity meant to push out mucus through the nostrils.
 However, if the passageways are too narrow due to swelling or blockage, this pressure builds up without adequate release.

-This trapped pressure sometimes causes a feeling of fullness around the forehead (frontal sinuses), cheeks (maxillary sinuses), or behind the eyes (ethmoid sinuses).
-Persistent blockage under pressure may lead to headaches or facial pain associated with sinus issues.
+This trapped pressure sometimes causes a feeling of fullness around the forehead, cheeks, or behind the eyes.
+Persistent blockage under pressure may lead to headaches or facial pain, especially when sinus inflammation is involved.

 Here’s a quick comparison table outlining how different factors affect nasal airflow and mucus clearance: